Habitat for Humanity’s Most Famous Volunteer

 Imagine how meaningful this holiday season could be for a family who receives the good news that they have qualified for our program and will become homeowners or receive help repairing their home!
 You can bring this joyful news to a family by making a donation right now.

-Harold, Idalia, and their family moved into their home last year.
-We are happy to tell you that they are thriving in their new Habitat home in Pasadena!
+Harold, Idalia, and their family are now thriving in their new Habitat home in Pasadena!
 Keep reading to see what life was like before homeownership and how their lives are now.

 Before, their rental house was so small, they converted the porch into a bedroom.